Ali Raza

 3. Timely Completion: Complete Kaffarah as soon as possible to atone for the sin.

-4. Specific Requirements: Each type of violation has distinct Kaffarah obligations, such as fasting consecutive days or providing meals.
+4. Specific Requirements: Each type of violation has distinct Kaffarah obligations, such as fasting for consecutive days or providing meals.

 Donate Now